 Because of its high content of polyphenol (a type of antioxidant), moderate coffee consumption (3-5 cups a day) is associated with a lower risk of high blood pressure.
 (Although, if you have high blood pressure and are not a coffee drinker, and/ or have difficulty controlling your blood pressure, it’s better not to drink it, or use decaf instead).

-This particular recent study found that caffeine helps protect and repair the heart muscle through the activation of a protein called p27.
-Apparently, caffeine helps move this protein into the mitochondria of heart cells.
-The protein p27 also had other heart benefits: It protected heart muscle cells from dying after heart attack, and it triggered one type of cells, fibroblasts, to differentiate into cells containing contractile fiber, which are necessary for healthy heart functioning.
-The study also mentions that “enhancing mitochondrial p27 could serve as a potential therapeutic strategy not only in cardiovascular diseases but also in improving healthspan.”
+This particular recent study (7) found that caffeine helps protect and repair the heart muscle through the activation of a protein called p27.
+The study also mentions that “enhancing mitochondrial p27 could serve as a potential therapeutic strategy not only in cardiovascular diseases but also in improving health span.”
 I’ll drink (coffee) to that!

 Coffee may help prevent the risk of certain types of cancer.
-Caffeine and other coffee compounds have a positive effect in reducing the risk of developing liver and gastrointestinal cancer.
-Coffee consumption has also been associated with a lower risk of colorectal and pancreatic cancer.
+Caffeine and other coffee compounds have a positive effect in reducing the risk of developing liver and gastrointestinal cancer (8).
+Coffee consumption has also been associated with a lower risk of colorectal (9) and pancreatic cancer (10).

 According to the American Cancer Society, in 2016, a panel of experts convened by the International Agency for Research on Cancer (IARC), the arm of the World Health Organization that is responsible for evaluating whether certain substances cause cancer, “could not conclude that drinking coffee is carcinogenic based on current available evidence.”